 "We must listen to voices in the field and to cultural players, and engage with them, as well as with our partners, active in the sector, and other international donors, in order to facilitate the governance of culture in the global South"

 Director-General of the Agence Française de Développement (AFD)

 ©Creative Commons, Anish Kapoor Dismemberment, Site 1, Flickr - Andym5855, licensed under CC BY-SA 2.0, 2009, India

 Does the report target a specific audience?

 Yes.
-The target audiences of the Global Report are main stakeholders of the 2005 Convention including: government officials, civil society organizations, specialized institutions, experts, development practitioners, UN agencies, as well as all those engaged in the creation and promotion of the diversity of cultural expressions - artists and professionals from the culture sector at large.
+The Global Report’s target audiences are the main stakeholders of the 2005 Convention, which include: government officials, civil society organizations, specialized institutions, experts, development practitioners, UN agencies, and artists and professionals from the culture sector at large.

 Who funds the report?